 The Talyllyn Railway starts from Tywyn on the Mid-Wales coast, halfway between Barmouth and Aberystwyth on the A493 road.
 Opened in 1865, the line - which is narrow gauge powered by coal fired steam locomotives - was built to carry slate from quarries in the hills.
-The quarries closed in 1946 but the daily passenger train carried on, and now the terminus is at Nant Gwernol, a station over seven miles from Tywyn with no road access.
-Abergynolwyn station, on the B4405, is half a mile from the end of the line and has road access with a car park.
-In 1952 the railway was taken over by the Talyllyn Railway Preservation Society, the first such in the world, and it is the volunteer members of the Society together with a small dedicated full time workforce who run the Railway today.
+The quarries closed in 1946 but the daily passenger train carried on.
+In 1951 the railway was taken over by the Talyllyn Railway Preservation Society, the first such in the world, and it is the volunteer members of the Society together with a small dedicated full time workforce who run the Railway today.
 The original two steam locomotives and four passenger coaches are still in regular use, together with others which have been built or acquired over the years.

-A daily steam train service operates from Easter to the end of October and at Christmas, with special events - ranging from a Steam and Vintage Vehicle Rally to special Children's days - happening during the season.
+A daily steam train service operates from Easter to the end of October and at Christmas, with a wide range of special events taking place.
 The original Victorian train which opened the line runs on selected Thursdays, and this trip includes a tour of the Railway sheds and Workshops.
-Evening trains run on Summer Tuesdays featuring a variety of entertainment.

 The Railway is also popular with Coach Operators and Groups with a full range of single and return trips on offer.
 All bookings made before the day of travel have seating reserved.

 Bus timetables subject to change.
 Check all bus details HERE.